balena-io/services-masterclass/README.md

     to determine which processes should be executed, and in what order.

-Most services are designed to run a single executable, and with the advent of multicontainer applications this allowed an application to container many services, each of which was responsible for a portion of the whole.
+Most services are designed to run a single executable, and with the advent of multicontainer applications this allowed an application to contain many services, each of which was responsible for a portion of the whole.
 Whilst this is the preferred method of operation for applications, there are times where several processes may be required to run in unison within a single service.